 I packed my drumsticks and picked up my bag.

 “So, basically you wanted to take a shit?”

 I paused halfway down the stage stairs and gawked at her.
 She laughed.

-My bed was small and painfully awkward with extra weight, but she slept like a baby, I couldn’t.
+My bed was small and painfully awkward, especially with the extra weight, but she slept like a baby.
+I couldn’t.
 I stood at the balcony and smoked in my boxers, relaxed, satisfied.
 Somewhere in between she joined me, naked from the waist down, her blouse flustered in the wind.

 “I like you”

 She took the cigarette I offered and puffed, leaning back against the railings.

 She laughed, drawing the cigarette back to her lips.